oyaprotocol/contracts/README.md

 # Oya Contracts

-`oyaprotocol/contracts` is the smart contract suite for **Oya**, a natural language blockchain protocol.
-Assets deposited into these smart contracts on existing EVM chains can be used on the Oya natural language blockchain.
+`oyaprotocol/contracts` is the smart contract suite for **Oya**, a natural language protocol.
+Assets deposited into these smart contracts on existing EVM chains can be used on the Oya natural language protocol.
 Blocks on the Oya chain are verified using [UMA’s Optimistic Oracle](https://umaproject.org/), ensuring decentralized, permissionless validation of block data and proposals.

-> _“Oya is a blockchain that interprets natural language rules and transactions, enabling a new paradigm for decentralized applications, ideal for both humans and AI.”_
+> _“Oya is a protocol that interprets natural language rules and transactions, enabling a new paradigm for decentralized applications, ideal for both humans and AI.”_

 **WARNING: These contracts are unaudited and experimental.
 They should not be used in production.
 No official Oya Protocol contracts have been deployed on mainnet, nor any official Oya token.**